l6jin/Data-science-project-of-Recipes-and-Ratings/README.md

 ### Assessment of Missingness
 #### NMAR Analysis

-There are 70 missing entires in the description column.
+There are 70 missing entires in the 'description' column.
 We believe this is NMAR.
-The other columns so far does not tell us why the entry for description is missing.
-Possible reasons might be that description itself that are missing can be considered as too verbose to write down or it is too short/easy that people don't think it need to be written down.
+The other columns so far do not tell us why the entry for 'description' is missing.
+Possible reasons might be that 'description' itself that are missing can be considered as too verbose to write down or it is too short/easy that people don't think it need to be written down.
 We could gather more data for n_steps or minutues.
 Maybe recipe with more steps or needs longer time would require a description that is verbose, which is related to the missingness.
 With more data, we might be able to explain the missingness.

 #### Missingness Dependency
 There are 2609 missing average rating entries.
 We suspect that the missingness of rating may be related to the n_ingredients column and n_step column.